 - As soon as the fire alarm sounds, the student/s will promptly move to the Floor Academy Office and remain there until the "all clear" is given. - Designated staff will remain with the student until the "all clear" is given. - At the safe site, the designated staff person will be advised whether to leave the building or stay in a holding pattern.
-Mr. Chandler or Ms. Pacheco will give this directive via the radio to the appropriate Administrator. - In the event of an evacuation, student/s will be escorted out of the building to the designated area for that exit. - After the "all clear" has been indicated, use the elevator to transport the student/s back to their floor. - Students with disabilities have evacuation plans on file in the Student Support Services Office; all teachers will be given a copy of the plan. - Please Note: If you are missing a fire drill sign in your classroom, please see Mr. Chandler as soon as possible.
+The Principal or the Assistant Principal in charge of Safety and Security will give this directive via the radio to the appropriate Administrator. - In the event of an evacuation, student/s will be escorted out of the building to the designated area for that exit. - After the "all clear" has been indicated, use the elevator to transport the student/s back to their floor. - Students with disabilities have evacuation plans on file in the Student Support Services Office; all teachers will be given a copy of the plan. - Please Note: If you are missing a fire drill sign in your classroom, please see the Assistant Principal in charge of Safety and Security as soon as possible.